durrantlab/autogrow4/tutorial/tutorial.md

         4) Click 'OK' to the licensing agreement.
 Please note MGLTools is free for academic use but may require a license for commerical usage.
             -This should open automatically
-        5) Find pathing for AutoGrow variable (see Additional pathing Instructions below)
+        5) Find pathing for AutoGrow4 variable (see Additional pathing Instructions below)

 ####    Additional pathing Instructions:
-    To use MGLTools to convert files, AutoGrow requires the path to the MGLTools directory.
+    To use MGLTools to convert files, AutoGrow4 requires the path to the MGLTools directory.
         The path can be found by
             1) going to the extract folder:
                 >>> cd  /PATH_TO/mgltools_x86_64Linux2_1.5.6